qkmaxware/callisto/README.md

     <h1>Callisto</h1>
 </div>

-Callisto is a galaxy themed Fedora-based image, designed to be enjoyable and frictionless for most people running modern Intel and AMD systems.
+Callisto is a galaxy themed Fedora-based image, designed to be frictionless and enjoyable for most people running modern Intel/AMD systems.
 Why would you install Callisto?

 - You really enjoy astrophotography.
+- You want am OS with great default settings out of the box.
 - Built as an atomic distribution, this makes it very difficult to break your system.
 - Improved kernel scheduling for a more responsive system.
 - Better ram management than stock Fedora.